MK2112/deTube_disable_ai_audio/README.md

 └── LICENSE                 # MIT License
 ```

-- The script hooks into YouTube’s player configuration before the page fully loads to avoid race conditions.
+- The script hooks into YT's player configuration before the page fully loads to avoid race conditions.
 - It monitors navigation events (important for SPA behavior) to maintain behavior on dynamically loaded pages.
 - It does **not** collect or transmit any user data at any point